Saucepan vs. Pot: What’s the Difference?

 If, like many amateur cooks, you’re wondering what the difference is between a saucepan and a pot, you’re not alone.
 In general, pans are shallower pieces of cookware with one long handle, whereas pots are deeper and have two rounded handles instead of one.
 Pans allow for a larger distribution of heat and are perfect for sautéing vegetables or searing meat.
 Most often, you’ll use a pan for any recipe that calls for high heat.
 Saucepans, like the name implies, are a type of pan, but this versatile piece of cookware fits somewhere in the middle ground between a traditional pan and a larger pot or stockpot.

 The best saucepans have one handle, or helve, like a pan.
 They will also have taller sides that allow them to hold a larger volume of liquid, like a pot.
 This combination of features makes a saucepan perfect for many things.
-Because of the taller sides, saucepans are great at conducting heat, which means liquids will boil faster and more evenly than in a typical pan or large pot.
+Because of the taller sides on a saucepan vs. a pot, they are great at conducting heat, which means liquids will boil faster and more evenly than in a typical pan or large pot.
 You can use a saucepan for boiling water, making sauces, poaching eggs and more.

 Stockpots, unlike saucepans, have much taller sides and hold a larger volume of liquid.
 Because of these features, the best stockpots are often better for batch cooking things like soups and stews.
 Most stockpots are designed to retain heat and stop evaporation from happening as quickly as it would in an open pan.
 This makes stockpots great for steaming and boiling things.